Mission of Friendship Place

 Our first efforts involved establishing a year-round feeding program.
 The Sisters at St. Cyprian’s had already operated a hot-meal program one day a week, from January through March.
 We took over the program, and immediately expanded to two days a week.
 This effort provided the staff and volunteers an excellent tool to begin to impact the needs of the hungry and homeless, and simultaneously identify other needs of those in the community.

-Over the years, we have expanded the hot-meal program to three days a week.
-We serve our meal Monday and Friday from 11 am to 12 pm and Wednesday night from 5 pm to 6 pm to anyone in the county that is hungry.
+Over the years, we have expanded the hot-meal program to five days a week.
+We serve our meal Monday through Friday from 11 am to 12 pm to anyone that is hungry.
 We work hard to treat everyone that enters the dining room as a guest in our home.
 All that we ask in return is that all of our guests reciprocate.
-Each meal is started with a prayer, usually led by a client.
+Each meal is started with a prayer, usually led by a guest.
 We also occasionally have community information or health-related classes presented by volunteers.

 Local churches, youth groups, other organizations and nonprofits provide the volunteers that serve for each meal.
 The volunteers are the wait staff and serve each plate of food to the guests.
 There are no buffet lines at Friendship Place.
 Additional volunteer opportunities at Friendship Place include special projects like cleaning around our dining hall, kitchen, and setting up for the meal.
 Other opportunities may include helping out with fundraising events and our job training program.
 Please contact us if you are interested in any volunteer opportunities.